loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #ln diverges from GHC Core and most functional language intermediate representations in
 that it prioritizes finer control over resources.
-This is achieved by departing from the lambda calculus and its natural deduction root, rather taking inspiration from linear types and polarised linear logic.
+This is achieved by departing from the lambda calculus and its natural deduction root, rather taking inspiration from linear types and intuitionistic linear logic (ILL) @lafont1988linear.

 == Grammar